Matthew Perry's 'Friends' costars reminiscence about late actor | News Channel 3-12

 “Oh boy this one has cut deep… Having to say goodbye to our Matty has been an insane wave of emotions that I’ve never experienced before,” Aniston’s post read.

+Kudrow became the fifth “Friends” star to pay personal tribute to Perry amid the wave of mourning.

+“Thank you for making me laugh so hard at something you said, that my muscles ached, and tears poured down my face EVERY DAY,” she said in an Instagram post.
+“Thank you for the best 10 years a person gets to have.”

-The stars, including Lisa Kudrow, issued a joint statement a few days after Perry’s death, saying they were “all so utterly devastated by the loss of Matthew.
+The stars issued a joint statement a few days after Perry’s death, saying they were “all so utterly devastated by the loss of Matthew.
 We were more than just cast mates.
 We are a family.”

 Schwimmer posted a photo of him and Perry dressed up as “Miami Vice” characters, calling it “one of my favorite moments with you.”